runtpacket/Struggle-Bus-Labs/README.md

 Slide, slide, slippity-slide
 I'm hittin' switches on the block in a '65
 Come along and ride on a fantastic voyage
-Slide, slide, hoo ride
-Ain't no valley low enough or mountain high

 # I started my Voron journey with a Formbot Voron 2.4R1 350mm Kit.
-Dragon Std hot End, Curretnly upgrading to West3D Beserker rails on x and y.
-CPAP Fan with a 2.,4 Tophat and going rear umbilical.
+Dragon Std hot End, Currently I am upgrading to West3D Beserker rails on x and y. using my old rails as backers, CPAP Fan with a 2.4 Tophat and going rear umbilical.

 [Voron 2.4r1 350mm](https://www.formbot3d.com/products/voron-24-pro-corexy-3d-printer-kit-with-hdmi-5-touch-screen?VariantsId=10486)